nf-core/methylseq/docs/bs-seq-primer.md

 ## Additional Considerations for BS-seq:

-1. Incomplete conversion and controls:
+#### Incomplete conversion and controls:

-- *Incomplete bisulfite conversion*: Not all cytosines may be converted to uracil (and eventually to thymine) during the bisulfite treatment step.
+- **Incomplete bisulfite conversion**: Not all cytosines may be converted to uracil (and eventually to thymine) during the bisulfite treatment step.
 This partial conversion can lead to overestimation of methylation levels
-- *Spike-In controls*: Often, fully unmethylated lambda DNA or other known-conversion controls are included to estimate and correct for the efficiency of the bisulfite reaction
+- **Spike-In controls**: Often, fully unmethylated lambda DNA or other known-conversion controls are included to estimate and correct for the efficiency of the bisulfite reaction

-2. Quality Control (QC) Metrics:
+#### Quality Control (QC) Metrics:

-- *M-bias Plots*: Analysis tools can generate M-bias plots to visualize methylation bias across read positions.
+- **M-bias Plots**: Analysis tools can generate M-bias plots to visualize methylation bias across read positions.
 This helps identify technical artefacts, or non-uniform conversion at biased positiones at the ends of reads
-- *Adapter- and quality trimming*: Even more than standard sequencing data, bisulfite reads benefit from adapter removal and quality filtering.
+- **Adapter- and quality trimming**: Even more than standard sequencing data, bisulfite reads benefit from adapter removal and quality filtering.
 Tools like Trim Galore (often bundled with Bismark) ensure higher-quality alignments and more accurate methylation calls

-3. Post-alignment deduplication and bias correction:
+#### Post-alignment deduplication and bias correction:

-- *PCR duplication removal*: Bisulfite sequencing libraries often contain PCR duplicates.
+- **PCR duplication removal**: Bisulfite sequencing libraries often contain PCR duplicates.
 Removing these duplicates is crucial to avoid artificially inflated methylation signals (relevant for statistics in downstream analysis)

-4. *Context-specific methylation*:
+#### Context-specific methylation:

 - While the focus often lies on CpG methylation (the most studied context in mammals), accurate mapping and downstream tools can also call methylation in CHG and CHH contexts.
 This is particularly relevant for plant genomes where non-CpG methylation is biologically significant

-5. *Large-scale analysis and cloud computing*:
+#### Large-scale analysis and cloud computing:

 - As whole-genome bisulfite sequencing (WGBS) datasets grow larger, computational efficiency, scalability, and memory usage become critical factors
-- *Cloud-based computing*: Tools that integrate into cloud-based workflows (e.g., AWS, GCP) and employ parallelization or GPU-acceleration (e.g., NVIDIA Parabricks for `fq2bam_meth`) can significantly reduce runtime for large projects
+- **Cloud-based computing**: Tools that integrate into cloud-based workflows (e.g., AWS, GCP) and employ parallelization or GPU-acceleration (e.g., NVIDIA Parabricks for `fq2bam_meth`) can significantly reduce runtime for large projects

-6. *Long-read bisulfite sequencing*:
+#### Long-read bisulfite sequencing:

 - Although short-read Illumina sequencing predominates, emerging methods such as enzymaticallly converted methylation sequencing (EM-seq) are possible using long-read platforms (e.g., PacBio or Oxford Nanopore)
 - Aligning and calling methylation from longer reads introduces different challenges and opportunities, including better resolution of repetitive regions and phasing of haplotypes

-7. Experimental Design and Biological Replicates:
+#### Experimental Design and Biological Replicates:

 - Careful experimental design, including replicates and controls, is essential.
 BS-seq can be influenced by technical variability, and replication ensures statistical robustness in methylation calling and differential methylation analyses